bhivert/shell_scripts/makegen/README.md

 	  -r <path>   add a depends for recompiling SRCS.

 	Bugs resolution:
-	  "-+" option have to be set befor the first "-d" opt
+	  "-+" option have to be set befor the first "-d" option